scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 But rather than take that as a cue that we should be updating the NERSC-provided Python environment more often, we note that users manage their own environments in order to have control and not be at the mercy of NERSC's software upgrades.
-Finding new ways to empower users to manage their software environments better with existing tools becomes the priority.
+Finding new ways to empower users to manage their own software better with existing tools becomes the priority.

 Other results indicate that this may need to be done carefully.
 As mentioned in the Results, only about 17% of jobs that use NumPy, SciPy,